As a symbol of love and unceasing devotion to his wife, Teodorico Adarna thought of building an architectural edifice for his wife, Leah.

 2. By Private Car

-And if you come from the other provinces, many domestic flights would take you to Cebu, and then you can start your journey going to the Temple of Leah.
+And if you come from the other provinces, many domestic flights would take you to Cebu, and then you can start your journey going to the Temple.